 Assabet River National Wildlife Refuge, Wildlife refuge in Hudson, Massachusetts.

-The land was part of the Fort Devens military complex until the U.S. Army transferred it to the U.S. Fish and Wildlife Service in 2000 for conservation.
-This shift transformed a former military site into a protected nature refuge.
+The land was part of the Fort Devens military complex and was used by the U.S. Army for decades.
+In 2000, the Army transferred the area to the U.S. Fish and Wildlife Service, which opened it to the public as a nature refuge.

 The community of curious travelers